Karachi Port Trust

-The Karachi Port is administered by a board of trustees of the Karachi Port Trust, composed of the chairman and 10 trustees.
-The chairman, who is appointed by the Federal Government, is also the chief executive.
-The current chairman is Syed Syedain Raza Zaidi.
-The chairman is assisted by six general managers.
-Around 4,748 workers and 315 officers are employed in KPT.
+The Karachi Port is governed by board of trustees of the Karachi Port Trust, consisting of the chairman and ten trustees.
+The chairman, appointed by the federal government, serves as the chief executive officer of the organization and is supported by eight general managers.
+The current chairman is Rear Admiral Shahid Ahmed SI(M), S. Bt (Retd).
+Currently, KPT employs approximately 3415 workers and 311 officers, ensuring efficient port operations and administration..

-Karachi Port Trust is also entrusted with looking after the preservation of the marine ecosystem around the Karachi Port.
-KPT has undertaken programs to protect and expand mangroves around the Port of Karachi.
+In addition to its operational mandate, the Karachi Port Trust is entrusted with the protection and preservation of the marine ecosystem in and around the Port of Karachi.
+KPT has initiated and implemented several environmental sustainability programs, including efforts to protect and expand mangrove forests, reinforcing its commitment to ecological conservation.